RahilGiri/RahilGiri/README.md

 ## 🌐 Connect With Me

 - 🔗 [LinkedIn](https://www.linkedin.com/in/rahil-giri)
-- 📧 Email: rahilgiri1316@gmail.com *(update this)*
+- 📧 Email: rahilgiri1316@gmail.com *(replace with actual email)*
-- 🌱 Portfolio: Coming soon...

 ---

-## 🔥 Fun Fact

-> “First, solve the problem.
-Then, write the code.” – John Johnson
+## 🌟 Quote I Follow

+> “Great software is not built by chance, it's built by choice and discipline.” — Unknown

 ---